Robust Symbol Level Precoding for Overlay Cognitive Radio Networks: System Model and Problem Formulation

-In this work we assume for simplicity that all transmitted symbols are uncorrelated and drawn from a $D$-PSK constellation with unit magnitude, i.e., $s_{l,m}(t)\in\{s|s=\exp(j\pi(2d+1))/D,\ d\in\{0,\cdots, D-1\}\}$ where $l\in \{p,c\}$ denotes the primary or cognitive system, and $m$ denotes the user index in the corresponding system.
+The vectors $\mathbf{s}_p(t)=[s_{p,1}(t),s_{p,2}(t),\cdots,s_{p,N_p}(t)]^T$ and $\mathbf{s}_c(t)=[s_{c,1}(t),s_{c,2}(t),\cdots,s_{c,N_c}(t)]^T$ will be used to represent the symbols to be transmitted to the individual PUs and CUs, respectively, at time $t$.
+In this work we assume for simplicity that all transmitted symbols are uncorrelated and drawn from a $D$-PSK constellation with unit magnitude, i.e., $s_{l,m}(t)\in\{s|s={ \exp(j\pi(2d+1)/D)},\ d\in\{0,\cdots, D-1\}\}$ where $l\in \{p,c\}$ denotes the primary or cognitive system, and $m$ denotes the user index in the corresponding system.
 The sets $\mathcal{K}=\{1,\cdots,N_p\}$ and $\mathcal{J}=\{1,\cdots,N_c\}$ enumerate the PUs and CUs, respectively.
-The idea of CI precoding can in principle be applied to any constellation design \cite{ali2018DPCIR}, e.g., QAM or otherwise, but is most easily formulated for the case of PSK signals.
+The idea of CI precoding can in principle be applied to any constellation design \cite{ali2018DPCIR}, e.g., QAM \cite{jedda2018quantized} otherwise, but is most easily formulated for the case of PSK signals. { The algorithm for other constellations such as QAM is slightly more complicated since the definition of safety margin becomes dependent on whether an inner, edge, or corner constellation point is transmitted, but the basic principle of the algorithm is the same.}

 At time slot $t$, the received signals at the PUs and CUs can be respectively written as

 where $\mathbf{x}_p(t)\in \mathbb{C}^{M_p\times 1}$ and $\mathbf{x}_c(t)\in \mathbb{C}^{M_c\times 1}$ are the transmitted signals at the PBS and CBS after precoding and power loading, and $\mathbf{n}_p(t)\sim \mathcal{CN}(0,\sigma_p^2) $ and $\mathbf{n}_c(t) \sim \mathcal{CN}(0,\sigma_c^2)$ are additive white Gaussian noise (AWGN) vectors.
 In order to simplify the notation, in what follows we drop the time index $t$.